lowRISC/opentitan/doc/ug/dv_methodology/index.md

 The Hjson schema enables this information to be human-writable and machine-parsable, which facilitates an automated and documentation-driven DV effort.
 The complete verification plan is parsed into a data structure that serves the following purposes:

-*  Provide the ability to insert the testplan and coverage plan as a tables into the DV plan document itself, such that all of the required information is in one place
+*  Provide the ability to insert the testplan and coverage plan as tables into the DV plan document itself, so that all of the required information is in one place
 *  Annotate the nightly regression results to allow us to track our progress towards executing the testplan and coverage collection
   *  this feature is not yet available and is [under active development](#pending-work-items)